Marco-Cheng/marco-cheng.github.io/content/authors/admin/_index.md

 * #### **SOCIAL WORK**

-  * I'm now a member of the Presidium of Yao Class Students' Union at Tsinghua University, where I served as the vice president from Oct 2021 to Nov 2022.
+  * I'm now a member of the Presidium of IIIS Yao Class Students' Congress (a superset of Students' Union) at Tsinghua University, where I served as the vice president from Oct 2021 to Nov 2022.

   * I'm a member of the Algorithm Association at Tsinghua University.
 And I served as the problem setter and coordinator of a number of contests (including National Olympiad in Informatics (2021), Tsinghua University Programming Contest (2020, 2021, 2022)).